wpswings/subscriptions-for-woocommerce/README.txt

 == Frequently Asked Questions ==

-= Does the WordPress Subscription plugin support recurring payments for a subscription-type product? =
+= Does the Subscriptions for WooCommerce plugin support recurring payments for a subscription-type product? =

-Yes, Admin needs to configure compatible WooCommerce subscription payment gateways like Stripe, PayPal, Mollie, Authorize.net & more to support recurring payments on your site.
+Yes, Admin needs to configure compatible WooCommerce subscriptions payment gateways like Stripe, PayPal, Mollie, Authorize.net & more to support recurring payments on your site.

 = What type of products can we use with Subscriptions for WooCommerce? =